dominodatalab/domino-data/docs/source/usecases/object_store.rst

+..
+If there are any caveats/gotchas that users need to know, this and the API page should contian them.

 Object store
 ============

 Datasource type
 ---------------

-The SDK supports object store type datasources (S3) and allows for easy retrieval and upload of objects.
-The following APIs are only available when using this type of datasource.
+The SDK supports object store type datasources (S3) and allows for easy retrieval and upload of objects. **Note:** The following APIs are only available when using this type of datasource.

 List